aodr3w/order-book-engine-rs/README.md

 Order Book Engine

-A high-performance, Rust-based limit order book engine with REST and WebSocket APIs, in-memory matching, persistent trade storage via ParityDB, a market maker bot, and a simulation harness for stress-testing and benchmarking.
+A Rust-based limit order book engine with REST and WebSocket APIs, in-memory matching, persistent trade storage via ParityDB, a market maker bot, and a simulation harness for stress-testing and benchmarking.

 Features